 Recommended reading: If you’re looking for things to do in Lüneburg, read this article from Culture Trip – The 10 Best Things to Things to See and Do in Lüneburg, Germany or this one from Following the Wanderlust, The Little Town of Lüneburg: Hamburg’s Best Day Trip.

-The German Salt Museum (“Deutsche Salzmuseum” in German) was opened in 1989 and is situated at the site of the former Lüneburg Saltworks production facility, which closed its doors in 1980.
-The salt factory was one of the oldest and largest in Europe, so in an effort to preserve a vital part of the city’s cultural heritage, the city proposed to open a salt museum that would highlight the history or salt and the impact it had not only on the area, but civilization itself.
+The German Salt Museum (Deutsche Salzmuseum in German) was opened in 1989 and is situated at the site of the former Lüneburg Saltworks production facility, which closed its doors in 1980.
+The salt factory was one of the oldest and largest in Europe, so in an effort to preserve a vital part of the city’s cultural heritage, the city proposed to open a salt museum that would highlight the history of salt and the impact it had not only on the area but civilization itself.
 The museum is now set inside an old boiling house, built around 1924.
 Two years after opening, the German Salt Museum was even bestowed with a prestigious award from the European Parliament.

 The German Salt Museum

 Sülfmeisterstraße 1, 21335 Lüneburg